muhamd-abdullah/muhamd-abdullah.github.io/_pages/about.md

 I'm a 5th-year Ph.D. student in Computer Science at the [Network Architecture Lab (NAL)](https://www.epfl.ch/labs/nal/), [EPFL](https://www.epfl.ch/en/), supervised by [Prof. Katerina Argyraki](https://people.epfl.ch/katerina.argyraki).
 Prior to this, I completed my M.S. in Computer Science at [LUMS](https://lums.edu.pk/), where I was part of the [Network and Systems Group](https://nsg.lums.edu.pk/), working under the guidance of [Prof. Ihsan Qazi](https://www.ihsanqazi.com/).

-My research interests span Internet Measurement, Network Inference, Content Delivery Networks (CDNs), Adaptive Video Streaming, Causal Inference, and Applied Machine Learning.
-Broadly, my work lies at the intersection of Networking and Data Science, aiming to make the Internet fair and more transparent.
+My research interests span Internet measurement, network analytics, Content Delivery Networks (CDNs), adaptive video streaming, causal inference, and applied ML.
+Broadly, my work operates at the intersection of networking and data science, with the overarching goal of making the Internet fairer and more transparent.

-Currently, my research focuses empirically analyzing disparities in user-perceived performance of services—such as video streaming and social media—deployed on large public clouds.
+Currently, my research empirically analyzes disparities in user QoE arising from CDN edge caching, focusing on services such as video streaming and social media deployed on large public clouds.
 If you have aligned interests, please feel free to reach out via email.

 <strong style="color: red;">Update:</strong> I'm on the job market, actively seeking roles starting in early 2026.
 <br>